Scott Suggs

-Scott Suggs (born November 10, 1989) is an American professional basketball player who last played for Iraklis of the Greek Basket League.
+Scott Suggs (born November 10, 1989) is an American professional basketball player who plays for Lions de Genève of the Swiss Basketball League.
 He played college basketball for the University of Washington before playing professionally in the NBA G League, France, Spain, Italy, Greece and Israel.

 High school career

-Suggs attended local Washington High School where he averaged 22.5 points as well as a Gateway Athletic Conference-leading 9 rebounds and 2.8 blocked shots per game as a senior, leading Washington to a 20-5 record and a trip the Class 5 sectional round.
+Suggs attended local Washington High School where he averaged 22.5 points as well as a Gateway Athletic Conference-leading 9 rebounds and 2.8 blocked shots per game as a senior, leading Washington to a 20–5 record and a trip the Class 5 sectional round.
 For this, he was named Mr. Show-Me Basketball award as the state's top player.
 When he graduated he was ranked as the 11th best shooting guard and a top-100 overall prospect by Scout.com and Rivals.com.

 College career

 Suggs played college basketball for Washington, where he led the Huskies and was third in the Pac-10 Conference in three-point field goal percentage (45 percent) as a junior.
 As a senior, Suggs averaged 12.1 points and 2.3 rebounds per game for the Huskies.
 He ended his career in seventh place all-time in school history in three-point shooting percentage (.401), sixth in free-throw percentage (.821) and sixth all-time with 144 three-pointers made.